 TOU rates are also one of the primary reasons many homeowners are thinking about installing a battery with their solar panels.
 With a solar battery, you can store your excess solar electricity production at home instead of sending it back to the grid.
 Then, during peak hours, you can draw from the battery instead of having to pay a higher rate to your utility.

-California recently overhauled its Self-Generation Incentive Program, which means that there will be significant rebates available in 2018 for homeowners who want to install a solar battery with their PV system.
+California recently overhauled its Self-Generation Incentive Program, which means that there are significant rebates available in for homeowners who want to install a solar battery with their PV system.
 That being said, home batteries for solar are still a relatively new technology.
 If you aren’t ready to be an early adopter you may want to wait a year or two before installing one.
 Your solar company can install a solar PV system for you now that will be ready for a battery whenever you decide you need one.

 Choosing the right PG&E rate schedule is just one way to maximize your solar savings